transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 split into pairs of words (for example the sentence "All humans are equal" becomes "All humans", "humans are", "are equal").
 The most prominent bigrams where "peer -> review" and "review -> process".
 To take a look at the strength of other associations, the term "review" was removed from the figure.
+The strength of association in the figure is depicted by bold arrows, which are more common than the others.

 <div class="figure">